Master of the World (character): Fictional character biography

 It turned out that he escaped, and in order to preserve his body, entered a state of suspended animation.
 He was revived from that state by Llan the Sorcerer.
 With the help of enzymes from the corpse of Scramble, the Mixed Up Man, the resulting mutagenic fluid rebuilds his body to a perfect human specimen.
 His next plan was to take over the Canadian government with the alias Joshua Lord, because of the chaos that was triggered by the Super Power Registration Act.
 During that time The Master reforms Omega Flight to stop Alpha Flight from getting in his way.
 The Master finds James MacDonald Hudson entrapped in some sort of dimensional limbo.
 He returns him from the dead as The Antiguard, in order for The Guardian to kill Alpha Flight and his wife.
 However, The Guardian, with the help of his wife Heather Hudson, managed to break out of the Master's mental control.
 The Master seemingly kills himself to avoid prison.

 He returns, to cross paths with Heroes for Hire and the mercenary team headed by Silver Sable.
 One of his goals was to kill Iron Fist.
-This is because the mystical land of K'un Lun, which manifests where Iron Fist is, poses a threat to his plans.
+This is because the mystical land of K'un-L'un, which manifests where Iron Fist is, poses a threat to his plans.
 He again apparently kills himself, but his death was proven false again.

 He appears during the "Kang Dynasty" storyline, where Marrina is glimpsed inside a stasis tube in his laboratory.
-His alien technology is used in an attempt to protect the cities of the world, but this does not stop earth from being conquered.
+His alien technology is used in an attempt to protect the cities of the world, but this does not stop Earth from being conquered.
 The Master seemingly dies again, at the hands of Warbird, when she kills him so that the Avengers can use his weapons to help attack Kang the Conqueror's forces.
-Although Warbird requested that she be tried for the Master's death, a tribunal headed by Captain America concluded that there would be no punishment, as Warbird was acting as a soldier during a time of war as well as an Avenger, and had simply taken the only available course of action at a time when timing was critical and no alternatives were available.
+Although Warbird requested that she be tried for the Master's death after Kang has been defeated, a tribunal headed by Captain America concluded that there would be no punishment, as Warbird was acting as a soldier during a time of war as well as an Avenger, and had simply taken the only available course of action at a time when timing was critical and no alternatives were available, as Earth needed the Master's technology to oppose Kang.

 During the "Fear Itself" storyline, it was revealed that Master of the World was behind the motives of the Unity Party which targeted Alpha Flight.
 When Alpha Flight had escaped from Department H, he used his powers to have Vindicator and Department H assemble Alpha Strike (consisting of Persuasion, Ranark, a Wendigo, and a brainwashed Citadel) to spread the "Unity" program and take down Alpha Flight.
 He even introduces himself to a kidnapped Kyle Jinadu.
 At the end of the Alpha Flight 2011 series, he is killed once again in a final battle with Alpha Flight.